daniel-sockness/ox_inventory_image_finder/README.md

 It will print out all missing images.
 This works for both client.image specified names as well as root names as well.

+### Known Bug

+If you use the backtick key ( ` ) in any item it will break replace it with single or double quotes

 ## License

 [GNU GPLv3 ](https://choosealicense.com/licenses/gpl-3.0/)